wispoffates/Islands-1.21-1.20.6/README.md

 # Hey there!
-This is a update for aleksilassila's original "Home islands system" to make it work on 1.20.6 Spigot Servers.
+This is a update for aleksilassila's original "Home islands system" to make it work on modern Spigot Servers.
-The whole plugin, from installation to actual features, works now on the 1.20.6 version.
+The whole plugin, from installation to actual features, will now function on the 1.20.6 and 1.21 Spigot Version.
 Missing Biomes have been added.
 Java has been updated.
 And so on.

 **BUT** I am only a fresh beginner with Java and coding in general, so I will not be able to gurantee that everything works as intended.
+So I cannot be held accountable, incase a nuclear bomb suddenly manifests in your RAM or similar.

 ## You will need the following
-You now need to use Java 17 or above for your Minecraft server.
+You now need to use Java 22 or above for your Minecraft server.
 So be sure to update your Java accordingly!
+Having WorldEdit and a World-Managment Plugin will be helpful aswell.

 **Now back to the original Description!**
 # Islands